-While a DUI conviction may appear on your criminal record, employment background check, or driving record, if the arrest happened more than 10 years ago, employers are not supposed to even consider this as grounds for not hiring an applicant.
-Having a DUI on your record will also significantly increase your car insurance expenses.
+While a DUI conviction may appear on your criminal record, employment background check, or driving record if the arrest happened more than ten years ago, employers are not supposed to consider this as grounds for not hiring an applicant.
+A DUI on your record will also significantly increase your car insurance expenses.

 Impact of Future DUI Convictions On Your Driving Record

 In terms of future offenses, having a prior DUI conviction on your driving record means that the penalty for a repeat offense is increased significantly.
 Drivers facing a second or third DUI charge will spend more time in jail, pay a higher fine, and possibly face permanent license suspension.

 Because future driving offense penalties become more severe as they compile, it’s important to treat a first-time DUI charge as the serious matter that it is.
 If you’ve been charged with a DUI, it’s paramount to work with a DUI attorney in order to protect yourself and your future.

 How to Get a DUI Expunged From Your Record

 Unfortunately, in Washington State, drivers are not permitted to have DUI convictions expunged from their driving records.